 Strain batter to remove lumps.

 Brush a little oil onto a non-stick pan on medium heat.
 Pour a little batter into the roti jala cup until about half full.
 Move the cup in a circular motion over the pan to form a lacy pattern.
-Cook till set.
-This only takes 1 to 2 minutes.
+Cook until set.
+This only takes about 2 minutes.
 Slide crepe out of pan onto a plate.
 Repeat until all batter is used up.

-When cool enough to handle, fold in both sides of the crepe and roll to form a neat tube.
+When cool enough to handle, fold in both sides of the crepe and roll to form a neat package.